New PennDOT projects set to begin in mid-April

 In the City of Erie, the bureau chief of the streets department said the mild winter has helped put them ahead of schedule for patching.

-“Usually at the end of this time of year-end of April, it’s pothole season.
+“Usually at the end of this time of year into April is our pothole season.
 I think we’re going to come out of winter being on top of that already,” said Bureau Chief Jeff Gibbens, City of Erie Streets Department.

 Should winter last longer, Harry said construction will begin in mid-April.